Dynatrace-APAC/dynatrace-apac.github.io/workshops/azure-partner.md

 - Deep dive into some of the PurePaths, especially those purepaths with the URL **/current**
   ![Dynatrace-weather-service](assets/bootcamp/azure/Dynatrace-weather-express-pp.gif)

+Negative
-> Do you notice that some purepaths have errors?
+: Do you notice that some purepaths have errors?

->
+Negative
-> What is displayed when drilling down into the purepaths?
+: What is displayed when drilling down into the purepaths?

->
+Negative
-> Is there enough visibility to diagnose the error?
+: Is there enough visibility to diagnose the error?

 <!-- ------------------------ -->
 ## Solving the mystery of the missing services